 Kiara Swinton is a valued member of the firm’s Northern Virginia legal team.
 Kiara graduated with distinction from the University of Virginia where she earned her Bachelor of Arts degree in Political Philosophy, Policy and Law.
-Kiara then went on to graduate magna cum laude from Michigan State University College of Law where she specialized in litigation.
+Kiara then went on to graduate magna cum laude from Michigan State University College of Law where she focused in litigation.

 As a law student, Kiara excelled academically.
 She was a member of the Moot Court Board, achieving regional victories and national recognition; she was accepted into the highly selective Geoffrey Fieger Trial Practice Institute, and she also participated in Michigan State University’s Street Law Program where she taught legal concepts to high school students.
 During this time, Kiara acquired skills in advocacy and case management as a law clerk and legal extern with Legal Services of South Central Michigan and the United States House of Representatives’ Committee on Oversight and Government Reform respectively.